supah32/pie-2022-03/_pages/software.md

 Serial.begin(9600);
 ```

-Then, to receive messages, we run:
+Then, to receive messages on the Arduino, we run:

 ```
 if (Serial.available() > 0) {